I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 shirataki sake cosmetics office yuzawa 700x525

-Nearly all of the Shirataki sakes were available to try in the tasting room.
-Not only is the selection broad (some 15 different bottles of sake when I visited, including seasonal releases), visitors also pour for themselves.
-If you begin to feel that you might have had your fill of tasting & should show some restraint, you will find yourself being encouraged by the staff to try even more.
-A sales tactic for sure, but it’s also enjoyable hospitality.
+Nearly all the Shirataki sakes were available for tasting in the tasting room.
+Not only is the selection broad (some 15 different bottles of sake when I visited, including seasonal releases), but visitors also pour for themselves.

 shirataki sake brewery tasting room yuzawa 700x933